 - 1. Baccalaureate degree. - 2.
 Minimum overall GPA of 2.75. - 3.
 Completion of the following prerequisite courses with a minimum grade of C and combined prerequisite GPA of 2.75: anatomy with lab (4 credits); physiology with lab (4 credits); exercise physiology (3 credits); kinesiology/biomechanics (3 credits); nutrition (3 credits); chemistry with lab (4 credits); physics with lab (4 credits); psychology (3 credits); statistics (3 credits). - 4.
-Students must submit documentation of at least 50 hours of athletic training exposure under the supervision of a BOC Certified Athletic Trainer, with 15 of these hours being in a traditional Athletic Training setting such as a high school or college.
-Applicants may use the Daemen Athletic
+Students must submit documentation of at least 50 hours of athletic training exposure under the supervision of a BOC Certified Athletic Trainer, with 15 of these hours being in a traditional Athletic

-Training Student Observation Record Form available on the Athletic Training website or submit a letter signed by a BOC Certified Athletic Trainer with dates, number of hours, and setting.
+Training setting such as a high school or college.
+Applicants may use the Daemen Athletic Training Student Observation Record Form available on the Athletic Training website or submit a letter signed by a BOC Certified Athletic Trainer with dates, number of hours, and setting.

 - 5. Students must submit 2 character references (one must be completed by a BOC Certified Athletic Trainer).
-Applicants may use the Graduate Reference report available on the Daemen Athletic Training website.

-- 6. Biographical sketch (brief, no greater than 2 pages double spaced, narrative describing your goal/philosophy related to a personal, academic, professional and service development, interest in athletic training, and/or relevant background in another allied health profession).

-- 7. CPR/AED certification.
+Applicants may use the Graduate Reference report available on the Daemen Athletic Training website. - 6.
+Students must submit a biographical sketch (brief, no greater than 2 pages double spaced, narrative describing your goal/philosophy related to a personal, academic, professional and service development, interest in athletic training, and/or relevant background in another allied health profession). - 7.
+Students must submit copies of current CPR/AED and First Aid certification. - 8.
+Students must submit a signed Technical Standards Verification form. - 9.
+Students must submit a resume. - 10.
+Complete the Application materials.

-- 8. First Aid certification.

-- 9. Resume.

-- 10. Complete the Application materials.